wooddar/whatis/README.md

 - Make a note of your bot's `slack signing secret` and `bot token`
 - Set a bot icon!
 You can find one already made to size in the doc_images directory here.

+## Running whatis bot locally - tunneling to Slack
+If you are running the Whatis bot locally you need to allow the bot to 'reach' Slack.
+The recommended way of doing this is via a tunneling program such as [ngrok](https://ngrok.com/) which allows you to setup a tunnel to a port on your localhost.
+Start your tunnel and point the Slack slash commands URL to `<your_tunnel_url>/slack` and the actions url to `<your_tunnel_url>/slack/actions`.

 ### Environment variables
 - `ADMIN_USER_IDS` - This variable sets individual admin Slack user IDs